 Has she a car?

 Is it completely incorrect, archaic or used only in some regions (regionally?).

 Would it be accepted in an English examination?

 And what about "Has she got a car"?
 Is this construction no longer used in English?

 "Does she have a car?" would probably be the most common way of asking.

 Thank you very much for your answer.
 I have wanted to ask the questions for a long time.

 I have one more question?
-How would you explain the fact that contemporary English course books do not teach the strucure.[Has she a car?]
+How would you explain the fact that contemporary English course books do not teach the strucure.
+You can only find there:

 Some people now regard has she got or, especially for Americans, does she have as the only natural forms.
 It probably won't be long before that is true, but it isn't yet.